logo

 [ADVERTISEMENT]

-These birds eat mostly seeds, small insects, plant matter, and fruit found on the ground.
-They travel in pairs usually and search for food like that as well.
+These birds primarily eat seeds, small insects, plant matter, and fruit found on the ground.
+They usually travel in pairs while searching for food.

-Both parents find insects, fruits, and seeds for the family.
+Both parents forage for insects, fruits, and seeds for their family.
 You can sometimes spot them close to the ground when they are searching for food.

 cnmodesto